opencog/docker/README.md

 here: https://docs.docker.com/installation/ubuntulinux/ .
 The *Giving non-root access* section on the page above explains how to avoid having to use `sudo` all the time.

+### Notes
+Dockerfiles are static.
+Some developers use macro expansion via GNU make or other tools to make dockerfiles dynamic.
+For OpenCog's purposes, using dockerfile inclusion should be sufficient.
+The Dockerfile at the git root is self-contained and intended for simply running a cogserver in the most common configuration, while the dockerfiles here are designed to be built in an additive way, all depending on the container tagged opencog-deps in the same directory as this README.

+OpenCog Docker image structure:

+    ├─opencog-deps
+      ├─opencog-build (in directory manualbuild; for a dev environment) ├─opencog-buildslave
+      ├─opencog-distcc
+      ├─opencog-embodiment

+Using bind mounts is a hacky solution to passing the opencog source tree to each docker build.
+Run bindmounts.sh before running 'docker build' and bindumount.sh to clean up afterward.